Optoelectronic forces with quantum wells for cavity optomechanics in GaAs/AlAs semiconductor microcavities: Results

 \section{Results}

 We consider two {\em planar} microcavity structures, specifically a ``bulk'' GaAs and a multiple quantum well (MQW) resonator.
-The ``bulk'' GaAs microcavity is made of a $\lambda/2$ GaAs-spacer enclosed by ($\lambda/4,\lambda/4)$ Al$_{0.18}$Ga$_{0.82}$As /AlAs DBRs, 20 pairs of layers on the bottom, 18 on top, grown on a GaAs substrate (a scheme of the structure is presented in Fig.~\ref{Fig1}(b)).~\cite{Tredicucci,AFainsteinBulkGaAs} The DBRs stop band is centered at the design wavelength of $817~\mathrm{nm}$.
-As we have demonstrated previously, this structure performs as an optomechanical resonator that simultaneously confines photons and acoustic phonons of the same wavelength.~\cite{FainsteinPRL2013,Trigo,Anguiano,PSesin,AnguianoPRL} In the MQW microcavity the $\lambda/2$ spacer is constituted by six $14.5~\mathrm{nm}$ GaAs QWs separated by $6.1~\mathrm{nm}$ AlAs barriers.
+The ``bulk'' GaAs microcavity is made of a $\lambda/2$ GaAs-spacer enclosed by ($\lambda/4,\lambda/4)$ Al$_{0.18}$Ga$_{0.82}$As /AlAs DBRs, 20 pairs of layers on the bottom, 18 on top, grown on a GaAs substrate (a scheme of the structure is presented in Fig.~\ref{Fig1}(b)).~\cite{Tredicucci,AFainsteinBulkGaAs} As we have demonstrated previously, this structure works as an optomechanical resonator that simultaneously confines photons and acoustic phonons of the same wavelength.~\cite{FainsteinPRL2013,Trigo,Anguiano,PSesin,AnguianoPRL} In the MQW microcavity the $\lambda/2$ spacer is constituted by six $14.5~\mathrm{nm}$ GaAs QWs separated by $6.1~\mathrm{nm}$ AlAs barriers.
 To further enhance the light-sound coupling the second and fourth $\lambda/2$ DBR alloy layers on each side are also replaced by three GaAs/AlAs QWs.
 The reason for this design will become clear below.
 The DBRs in this case are ($\lambda/4,\lambda/4)$ Al$_{0.10}$Ga$_{0.90}$As /AlAs multilayers, 27 pairs on the bottom, 23 on top, grown again on a GaAs substrate.
 A scheme of this structure is displayed in Fig.~\ref{Fig1}(c).
 The number of DBR periods in both structures is designed to assure an optical Q-factor $Q \geq 10^4$ (cavity photon lifetime $\tau \sim 5$~ps).
+The samples have a thickness gradient so that the energy of the optical cavity mode, and its detuning respect to the bulk GaAs and MQW gaps, can be varied by displacing the laser spot on the surface.